libretro-thumbnails/libretro-thumbnails/README.md

 # Contributions

-For a step-by-step guide on how any user can contribute new or improved thumbnail images to RetroArch via github.com, see our [detailed guide](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to).
+For a step-by-step guide on how any user can contribute new or improved thumbnail images to RetroArch via github.com on the web, see our [detailed guide](https://docs.libretro.com/guides/roms-playlists-thumbnails/#contributing-thumbnails-how-to).
+The entire process can be done on the web, you do not need to use or understand any of the technical processes described earlier in this readme.
 Note you may use [libretro-thumbnails-check](https://github.com/RobLoach/libretro-thumbnails-check) to check for missing thumbnails

 ## Rules for Images & Contributions